QuantEcon/python_lecture_sandpit/source/rst/Inventory_sales_smoothing-v6.rst

    Q_{t}^{ni}=\frac{a_{0}+\nu_{t}-c_{1}}{c_{2}+a_{1}}.

-Inventories Useful but we Hardwire them to be Zero Always
+Inventories Useful but are Hardwired to be Zero Always
 ==========================================================

-Next, we turn to a distinct problem in which inventories are useful – meaning that there are costs of :math:`d_2 (I_t - S_t)^2` associated with having sales not equal inventories – but we simply force the firm never to hold inventories.
+Next, we turn to a distinct problem in which inventories are useful – meaning that there are costs of :math:`d_2 (I_t - S_t)^2` associated with having sales not equal to inventories – but we arbitrarily impose on the firm the costly restriction that it never hold inventories.

 Here the firm’s maximization problem is